UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/Syllabus.md

 ##Assessment Criteria & Course Expectations

-Students are required to attend 8 out 10 classes, and complete a significant software project in the Python language, either individually or as part of a small group.
-In addition, each student will present some of their code for an in-class code review.
+Students are required to attend 8 out 10 classes and complete a significant software project in the Python language, either individually or as part of a small group.
+In addition, each student will be required to present some of their work in progress code for an in-class code review in teh middl eof the quarter.

 Courses in this program are arranged sequentially.
 To recieve the certificate, students are required to earn a grade of Successful Completion (SC) in this course.
 Students must have  successfully completed all courses in the program to receive a certificate of completion.

 ## The class project:

 Each student will develop a substantial project throughout the class.
-It can be an individual project, or a group project with a small group from the class (2-4 students).
-We suggest that you consider a group project -- it will give you a chance to practice developing with others, as well as give you a built-in way to get code review, folks to bounce ideas off of, etc.
+It can be an individual project or a group project with a small group from the class (2-4 students).
+We suggest that you strongly consider a group project -- it will give you a chance to practice developing with others, as well as give you a built-in way to get code review, folks to bounce ideas off of, etc.

 ### Requirements: